 Also that evening, I was interviewed on Lorax Live (Website, AnonOps Radio, Twitter, Facebook) about the value of the Stratfor leak.
 The audio is not online yet, but I will update this page when it is.

 The Value of the Stratfor Leak by Douglas Lucas is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 It does not affect your fair use rights or my moral rights.
 You can view the full license (the legalese) here; you can view a human-readable summary of it here.
 To learn more about Creative Commons, read this article.
 License based on a work at www.douglaslucas.com.
 Seeking permissions beyond the scope of this license?
 Email me: firstname.lastname@example.org.

 “Shake Me” by Patriot

-When I first met Jake Paleschic, the leader and songwriter of Patriot, he was reading Flannery O’Connor, whose tough short stories say life is serious.
-Patriot is just as real.
-Gritty, not unlike James McMurtry, Jake’s music makes you care.
-He and his band play, everyone stops to listen.
-With his classical-guitar right hand, Austin on bass gives each note its own personality.
-Tyler’s fills on lead guitar sing, thoughtful.
-Where so many drummers bang away mindlessly, Peter’s playing feels personal.
+When I first met Jake Paleschic, the leader, singer, and songwriter of Patriot, he was reading Flannery O’Connor, ’50s and ’60s author of tough, serious short stories and two intense novels.
+Patriot is just as real as her work.
+Gritty, not unlike James McMurtry, Jake’s music makes you care — he and his band play, everyone stops to listen.
+The rest of the band is up to the task of accompanying him.
+Austin’s experience on classical guitar has trained his right hand to give every single note on bass its own sound, rather than the stream of identical notes you normally hear.
+Tyler’s fills on lead guitar are as thoughtful as he is, adding to the music like a voice.
+And Peter’s drumming feels personal, a genuine feel, where so many drummers just bang away mindlessly.
 I always want to listen to these guys.

 - Jake Paleschic — guitar, harmonica, vocals